Self-Love Is Not Selfishness

 Your cousin asks you if you can babysit her kids.
 Her kids are super hyper active and a handful.
 In addition, you’re sick and you really don’t have the energy to do it.
 You can think of a million reasons why you just don’t want to, but you say yes anyway, because it’s a family member and you feel obligated.
 Or maybe you feel selfish if you say no.

 Does this sound like something you would do?
-If so, you’re putting your own needs below the needs of others.
+If so, you’re putting your own needs beneath the needs of others.

-The general mindset is one that believes you should sacrifice your own happiness for that of other people.
+The general mindset is one that believes you should sacrifice your own happiness or well being for that of other people.
 And most people who have this mindset believe that it’s a noble thing to do, and anyone who doesn’t do that is inherently selfish.

-But what good is it to put yourself beneath others?
+But what good is it to sacrifice your own needs?
 It doesn’t help you, and it tells the universe that you value yourself less than you value anyone else.
 You don’t have to value yourself more than anyone else, you just need to value yourself just as much as anyone else.

-This will most likely be difficult to do though, because there’s usually a reason why you’ve grown into these self-depreciating habits.
-One common reason is a lack of self-love.
+This will most likely be difficult to do though, because there’s usually a reason why you’ve grown into these self-sacrificing habits.
+One common reason is a lack of self-love resultant from unhealed trauma.
 We do not see ourselves as being worthy of love, and we don’t give it to ourselves, so instead we seek the approval of others and we need that validation to feel good about ourselves.
-This results in constant people-pleasing behavior and ultimately, giving your power away in exchange for validation.
+This results in constant people-pleasing, codependent behavior and ultimately, giving your power away and sacrificing yourself and your needs in exchange for validation and acceptance.

-You’ll stop attracting those people the moment you start valuing yourself, and the ones who are in your life, currently, will stop treating you that way the moment you stand up for yourself.
+You’ll stop attracting those people the moment you start valuing yourself, learn how to identify early on when someone doesn’t respect boundaries, and the ones who are in your life, currently, will stop treating you that way the moment you stand up for yourself–unless they are chronically abusive, in which case they may never change their behavior, but you will no longer tolerate it.